radssh/radssh/FAQ.md

 #.
 How do I install RadSSH?

    The preferred installation method is using the Python Installation Program, **pip**.
 If you have internet connectivity, **pip** should find everything it need on pypi.python.org.
+RadSSH has a hard dependency on Paramiko, and requires at least version 2.7 of Paramiko.
+In general, it is simpler to install Paramiko from your distribution package manager in order to handle Paramiko's own dependencies.

 #.
 What version(s) of Python does RadSSH work with?

-   RadSSH is primarily developed and tested under Python 2.6/2.7.
-It functions and has been tested to a lesser extent under Python 3.3. **pip** installation will convert the source using the Python **2to3** source conversion utility.
-The goal is to support any Python runtime version that is supported by Paramiko.
+   RadSSH is primarily developed and tested under Python 3.5 (as of RadSSH version 1.3.0).
+Support for earlier versions of Python is available by explicitly installing version 1.2.1, but no further development is planned for Pyhton2 support.

 #.
 Does RadSSH work on Windows systems?

    YES!
 Starting with release 1.1.2, RadSSH should be fully compatible with Windows.
 Using the **colorama** module, the console formatting is now compatible with